 Though the many Italians you meet working in the main tourists towns and cities will be likely to speak English, it's considered polite to put your requests in Italian.
 Most will appreciate the effort, and switch the exchange to English if they can see that you’re struggling.
 Please bear in mind that in more remote and less populous communities, you'll be less likely to be able to converse in English, especially with older generations.

 As is often the case with travelling to a new country, a few handy phrases and a dictionary (mainly for purposes of vocabulary) can get you a long way.
 As with your own language, a simple change in the way you phrase requests can elicit a much more favourable response.
 Subtle differences like ‘posso avere un bicchiere di vino?’ (could I have a glass of wine?) rather than ‘voglio un bicchiere di vino’ (I want a glass of wine) creates a much more considerate impression.

-Differences in cuisine can vary quite dramatically between localities, and its uncommon for communes and small towns to hold festivals (sagre) celebrating the most famous dish/ingredient of their region.
+Differences in cuisine can vary quite dramatically between localities, and its not uncommon for communes and small towns to hold festivals (sagre) celebrating the most famous dish/ingredient of their region.